MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

     import qsharp
     ```

-1. Add the Q# program with the `Perform3qubitQFT` operation.
-To do so, you use the `%%qhsarp` magic command.
+1. Add the Q# program with the `Main` operation.
+To do so, you use the `%%qsharp` magic command.
 Note that the `%%qsharp` command changes the notebook cell from type `Python` to type `Q#`.
 Copy this code into the second cell.

     ```qsharp
     %%qsharp